In order to obtain a State of Alabama Home Builders License, one must:

 The Board does not offer training classes or study materials.
 However, the Candidate Information Bulletin in the application packet provides basic information and references to study materials.
 Independent vendors will sometimes offer classes and study materials for the examination; if vendors provide the Board with information regarding the classes and study materials, the Board provides that information to applicants.
 Training classes, study classes, and study materials provided by vendors ARE NOT offered by, approved by, or supported by the Board.

-If you hold a residential construction license in the States of Tennessee, South Carolina, Mississippi, or Louisiana, you may be exempt from the Alabama Home Builders Licensure Board Exam.
-If you hold a current and valid residential builder’s license in another state, answer yes to the question on the application asking whether you have applied for a residential home builder’s license or similar license to this Board or any other governmental agency, and provide a copy of your out-of-state license with your application.
+If you hold a residential construction license in the States of Tennessee, South Carolina, Mississippi, or Louisiana, you may be exempt from the Skills section of the Alabama Home Builders Licensure Board Exams, but are still required to take and pass the Business and Law section.
+If you hold a current and valid residential builder’s license in another state, provide a copy of your out-of-state license with your application.

 If you are not sure whether a license is required for a particular job, please contact the Board’s office and ask to speak to someone in the Legal Division.